PrithivirajDamodaran/Gramformer/README.md

 ## Examples

 ## Applications of Gramformer
-Gramformer exposes 3 seperate interfaces to detect, highlight or correct grammar errors and you can use them in one or more of the following areas:
+You directly use gramformer in one of the following areas/usecases

 ### Use-cases: